TrakHound/MTConnect.NET/src/MTConnect.NET-SHDR/README.md

 ## Overview
 The ShdrAdapter classes handle the TCP connection to the Agent:

-- [ShdrAdapter](https://github.com/TrakHound/MTConnect.NET/blob/master/src/MTConnect.NET-SHDR/Adapters/Shdr/ShdrAdapter.cs) : Sends the most recent values On-Demand using the SendCurrent() method.
+- [ShdrAdapter](https://github.com/TrakHound/MTConnect.NET/blob/master/src/MTConnect.NET-SHDR/Adapters/Shdr/ShdrAdapter.cs) : Sends the most recent values On-Demand using the SendChanged() method.
 This is used when full control of the communication is needed.
 - [ShdrIntervalAdapter](https://github.com/TrakHound/MTConnect.NET/blob/master/src/MTConnect.NET-SHDR/Adapters/Shdr/ShdrIntervalAdapter.cs) : Sends the most recent values at the specified Interval.
 This is used when a set interval is adequate and the most recent value is all that is needed
 - [ShdrQueueAdapter](https://github.com/TrakHound/MTConnect.NET/blob/master/src/MTConnect.NET-SHDR/Adapters/Shdr/ShdrQueueAdapter.cs) : Queues all values that are sent from the PLC and sends them all on demand using the SendBuffer() method.
 This is used when all values are needed and full control of the communication is needed.
 - [ShdrIntervalQueueAdapter](https://github.com/TrakHound/MTConnect.NET/blob/master/src/MTConnect.NET-SHDR/Adapters/Shdr/ShdrIntervalQueueAdapter.cs) : Queues all values that are sent from the PLC and sends any queued values at the specified Interval.
 This is used when all values are needed but an interval is adequate.